mikepthomas/projects/_posts/minatures-paint.md

 heading: Paint for Wargaming Minatures
 date: 2026-04-28T22:57:55.784Z
 author: Mike Thomas
-description: This is a list of Paint I have purchased over the years.
+description: This is a list of paint I have purchased over the years.
 preview: /assets/blog/minatures-paint/paint-hero.jpg
 slug: /projects/minatures-paint
 related: